baldurk/renderdoc/docs/python_api/examples/renderdoc/fetch_shader.rst

 Next we fetch any ancillary data that might be needed to disassemble - this varies by API depending on whether it supports multiple entry points per shader, or has a concept of pipeline state objects that are used together with a shader to disassemble.

-For the purposes of this example we use D3D11 which does not require either, so we set some default values and fetch the shader from the pipeline state.
+For the purposes of this example we use the API abstraction :py:class:`~renderdoc.PipeState` so that this code works on a capture from any API, so we fetch the state bindings that we need.
 Finally we fetch the disassembled shader string with :py:meth:`~renderdoc.ReplayController.DisassembleShader` and print it:

 .. highlight:: python
 .. code:: python

+	state = controller.GetPipelineState()

 	# For some APIs, it might be relevant to set the PSO id or entry point name
-    pipe = rd.ResourceId.Null()
+	pipe = state.GetGraphicsPipelineObject()
-    entry = "main"
+	entry = state.GetShaderEntryPoint(rd.ShaderStage.Pixel)

 	# Get the pixel shader's reflection object
-    ps = controller.GetD3D11PipelineState().pixelShader
+	ps = state.GetShaderReflection(rd.ShaderStage.Pixel)

+	cb = state.GetConstantBuffer(rd.ShaderStage.Pixel, 0, 0)

     print("Pixel shader:")
     print(controller.DisassembleShader(pipe, ps.reflection, target))